Macquarie Island Station: Facilities

 Various buildings exist, some dating back to the early 1950s: Sleeping quarters are in Southern Aurora Dongas (SAD), Garden Cove (Dorm), Hasselborough House and Cumpston's Cottage.
 A combined mess and kitchen adjoin the doctor's surgery.
 Storage exists in the main store shed and a large field store shed.
 The various trades there have their own workshops.
-A main and standby powerhouse provides electricity and reticulated heating water via a heat exchanger on the diesel generators.
+A main and standby powerhouse provide electricity and reticulated heating water via a heat exchanger on the diesel generators.
 Water is sourced from a dam at the top of Gadget's Gully and piped to storage tanks at the station.
 Sewage is treated before discharge and garbage is sorted for recycling (back in Hobart) or incineration on site.
 Scientific facilities exist in the Biology Building, Physics Building and Bureau of Meteorology buildings.
 Various outbuildings support instrumentation such as ionosondes, seismometers and upper atmospheric experiments.
 A tide gauge is installed in Garden Cove.

 Communications

 The radiocommunications station has callsign "VJM" and conducts a nightly HF radio schedule with the field huts on 3023 kHz (time varies depending on season and staff preferences).
 Communications with Australia are conducted using the ANARESAT Earth station facility which utilises the Intelsat Pacific Ocean satellite.
-Inmarsat and Iridium Satellite LLC portable units are used as a backup.
+Inmarsat and Iridium Communications portable units are used as a backup.
 A network of VHF radio repeaters is utilised with handheld transceivers by bushwalkers on the island.
 The base has an Internet Protocol network for local PC and VoIP equipment.

 History

 The station was opened in 1911 by Douglas Mawson as his party established a base to relay radio messages from Antarctica to Hobart, Tasmania.
 From 1948 the Australian National Antarctic Research Expeditions used the base for scientific purposes.
+Permanent Daylight-Saving Time was established for stationed personnel in 1948, which was later changed to Summer DST in April 2024 with the addition of a permanent human population on Macquarie Island.